optozorax/unasanu/content/en/index.md

 Although the only practical way to explore potential universes appears to be after a dozen or so deaths, or in programmers heaven.

-# Where it was Previously Described
+# Where it was previously described

 I independently came up with this idea, its narrative (starting the article with a physical simulation and leading to our world), the implications such as the impossibility to die and a programmers paradise.
 I can't discount that I might have learned of this idea before but didn't pay attention and then thought that I myself came up with it (cryptomnesia), or that other inventors of this idea created cultural memes that led me to it.
 Or perhaps it's just the timing, the context for inventing this idea is in the air.
-Judging by other articles and comments on them, I'm not alone - many are independently revisiting the same concept.
+Judging by other articles and comments on them, I'm not alone — many are independently revisiting the same concept.

 The two most popular sources of a similar idea are "The Mathematical Universe Hypothesis" by Max Tegmark [\[1\]] and "Dust Theory" by Greg Egan [\[2\]].
 Additional ideas were shared in separate articles.